zearp/OptiHack/README.md

 We're pretty much done now, I suggest you do read all the following sections though, some may apply to you.
 Either way, have fun using macOS on your OptiHack!

 > Tip: Make a [clone](https://github.com/zearp/OptiHack/blob/master/text/CLONE_IT.md) once you're happy with your setup and everything works as it should.
 It doesn't take much time and I'd say it's essential to have one.

+## Updating
+Updating is easy, copy your MLB/ROM/etc values into a text file and unless you made any other changes rename your EFI folder to EFI.old and copy the EFI from folder from the repo to your EFI partition.
+Edit the config file and change the serials and such and that should be be all.

+If you changed SMBIOS you also need to copy your USBPorts.kext or edit the plist inside again so the models match to your SMBIOS.
+Reboot and in case anything goes wrong you can boot up a backup or Linux live distro, mount the EFI partition and delete the EFI folder and rename EFI.old to EFI and reboot again.

+> Note: Make sure you move over any changes you made, if they include kexts and such use the snapshot commands in ProperTree to add them back in the new config.

 ## Sleep
 Sleep is working as it should.
 It will fall asleep automatically after a while.
 Waking up the machine can be done with a bluetooth or usb keyboard/mouse.
 Apple has removed the slider to control this but it does go to sleep on its own.
 Manual sleep also works, it takes about 30 seconds.
 Hibernation is disabled by default on desktops.
 For good measure lets disable stand-by and auto power off.